Mitragyna speciosa: Liver toxicity

-Kratom use is thought to cause acute liver injury, with symptoms of abdominal discomfort, dark urine, itching and jaundice.
+Chronic use of kratom can be hepatotoxic, and may cause acute liver injury; symptoms include abdominal discomfort, dark urine, itching and jaundice.
 Liver injury has been reported with a latency (time from first use to the onset of symptoms) of median 20.6 days.
 Reported liver biopsies tend to show cholestasis; however, blood biomarkers can show a range of cholestatic, mixed, or hepatocellular injury patterns.
 Although cases are likely underreported, many users do not seem to develop liver injury, and it is unclear which users are at heightened risk.
 The mechanism by which kratom causes liver damage in some people is unknown and poorly studied, but a model has been proposed.

+Infants

+Neonatal abstinence syndrome has been noted in infants born to mothers taking kratom during pregnancy.
+These infants display similar symptoms to infants born with opioid withdrawal syndrome, such as jitteriness, reduced feeding, irritability, and sleeplessness.
+Infants impacted by kratom withdrawal may require hospitalization and pharmacologic weaning using morphine.
+Although morphine treatment was effective in most reported cases, little is known about the best dosing and medication schedule to mitigate withdrawal symptoms.
+Although most affected infants in the literature were born to mothers taking daily doses of kratom, it is unknown what degree of kratom use can cause neonatal abstinence syndrome.
+It is recommended that mothers taking kratom work with their physician to discontinue kratom usage.

 Death

 Kratom overdose is a subject of concern in many countries because of the associated rising number of hospitalizations and deaths in which chronic kratom use is a contributing factor.
 According to clinical reviews, a kratom overdose can cause liver toxicity, seizures, coma, and death, especially in combination with excessive alcohol use.
 Between 2011 and 2017, 44 U.S. deaths were kratom-related.
 However, many cases could not be fully assessed, due to limited information.
 People who die from kratom use typically have taken it in combination with other substances, or have underlying health conditions.

 Over 18 months in 2016 and 2017, 152 overdose deaths involving kratom were reported in the United States, with kratom as the primary overdose agent in 91 of the deaths, and 7 with kratom being the only agent detected.
 Nine deaths occurred in Sweden during 2010–11 relating to use of Krypton, a mixture of kratom, caffeine and O-desmethyltramadol, a metabolite of the opioid analgesic tramadol.
+Between 2020 and 2024, the Centers for Disease Control and Prevention found that kratom was involved in over 5,200 fatal overdoses in the United States.